 We estimate the fair value of share options to employees, directors and non-employees using the Binominal model.
 Determining the fair value of share options requires the use of highly subjective assumptions, including volatility, risk free interest rate, dividend yield and the fair value of the underlying ordinary shares on the dates of grant or the dates of modification, among other inputs.
 In addition, certain awards are share options underlying the ordinary shares of Hutchison MediPharma Holdings, a subsidiary of the Company, which is a private company.
 In the absence of a public trading market, the determination of the fair value of ordinary shares of Hutchison MediPharma Holdings involves valuation of the business enterprise value, or BEV, and ordinary shares.
 The valuation was performed based on the discounted cash flow method with significant assumptions including milestones payments and royalty income for various drug products, as adjusted by probabilities for different milestones, the associated costs of development, and the discount rate.
-The assumptions we use in the valuation model are based on future expectations combined with management judgment, with inputs of numerous objective and subjective factors, to determine the fair value of share options.
-Hutchison MediPharma Holdings' BEV and ordinary shares represent our best estimates, which involve inherent uncertainties and the application of judgment.
+The assumptions we use in the valuation model are based on future expectations combined with management judgment, with inputs of numerous objective and subjective factors, to determine the fair value of Hutchison MediPharma Holdings' BEV and ordinary shares.
+The assumptions in determining the fair value of share options, Hutchison MediPharma Holdings' BEV and ordinary shares represent our best estimates, which involve inherent uncertainties and the application of judgment.
 As a result, if factors change and different assumptions are used, our level of share-based compensation could be materially different in the future.